 Jones' troubled marriage to fellow country star Tammy Wynette was falling apart by the time he recorded 'The Grand Tour.'
-The deeply personal song tells the story of a happy previously marriage ending in divorce.
+The deeply personal song tells the story of a previously happy marriage ending in divorce.
 It proved prescient, as the couple ended their marriage the following year.
 In a truly bizarre twist, Wynette went on to marry George Richey, who co-wrote 'The Grand Tour.'
 The song is a longtime favorite of Jones' fans.

 Jones pulled off a late-in-life career resurgence with 'Choices.'
-The song seemed like it was a deep confession coming from Jones, who certainly had his share of ups and downs, and questionable choices, in his life and career.
+The song seemed like it was a deep confession coming from Jones, who certainly had his share of ups and downs and questionable choices in his life and career.
 Jones won a Grammy for Best Male Country Vocal Performance for the song, and when he was asked -- and refused -- to perform an abridged version on the CMA Awards that year, Alan Jackson stopped mid-way through his own song to perform part of the song in protest.

 'She Thinks I Still Care'

 Jones scored one of the definitive hits of his career with 'She Thinks I Still Care.'
-Written by Dickey Lee and Steve Duffy, the song tells the story of a man who can't get over his lost love, but is in denial about it.
+Written by Dickey Lee and Steve Duffy, the song tells the story of a man who can't get over his lost love but is in denial about it.
 It became his third chart-topping song, spending six weeks at No. 1 in 1962, and was subsequently covered by artists as diverse as Connie Francis, Anne Murray and Michael Nesmith.

 'I Don't Need Your Rockin' Chair'

-Jones continued to have hits well into the latter years of his life.
+Jones continued to have hits well into the later years of his life.
 He was almost four decades into his career when he released 'I Don't Need Your Rockin' Chair,' which came to be seen as a theme song of sorts for the aging legend.
-The song featured appearaces by a number of younger artists he had influenced, including Vince Gill, Garth Brooks, Travis Tritt and Alan Jackson, and won Jones a CMA Award for Vocal Event of the Year.
+The song featured appearances by a number of younger artists he had influenced, including Vince Gill, Garth Brooks, Travis Tritt and Alan Jackson, and won Jones a CMA Award for Vocal Event of the Year.

-'The One I Loved Back Then (The Corvette Song)'
+'The One I Loved Back Then (the Corvette Song)'

 Another of Jones' later hits.
-The singer was well into his third decade as a reliable country hit maker when he released 'Who's Gonna Fill Their Shoes,' which also scored a huge hit with its title song.
+The singer was well into his third decade as a reliable country hitmaker when he released 'Who's Gonna Fill Their Shoes,' which also scored a huge hit with its title song.
 But the fun, up-tempo 'The One I Loved Back Then,' with its classic line, "She was hotter than a two-dollar pistol," gets the nod as one of the Top 10 George Jones Songs.